BHArira/cdda-2x-faster-proficiencies/README.md

 # cdda-2x-faster-proficiencies
-2 times faster proficiencies learning for Cataclysm DDA experimental branch 2023-04
+Mod that makes it 2 times faster for proficiencies to learn

+Cataclysm DDA experimental branch 2023-04